joebaarath/1005433_ESC_Testing_Campaign/README.md

 9. Modify the 2 cmd line arguements to other csv file paths and click okay
 10. Under the "Run" file menu, click on the run to perform reconciliation on specified csv files

+### Running the Unit Test or Software Test
+1. Ensure development setup is completed using IntelliJ
+2. Within IntelliJ, navigate to "Recon/src/test/java"
+3. Open and run "ReconcilliationTest" for Unit Testing or "SystemTest"
+4. The resulting output would be the Junit Unit Testing output to indicate any failures.

+### Running the Fuzzing Test
+1. Ensure Python 3.10 is installed
+2. Open VS Code and Open the folder "1005433_ESC_Testing_Campaign\FuzzingPython"
+3. Place the latest Recon.jar file in "1005433_ESC_Testing_Campaign\FuzzingPython"
+4. In VS Code, open and run "FuzzerPython.py"
+The fuzzer would simulate different cases, generate input CSV files with random values with either valid or invalid csv file formats to test robustness<br/>
+The fuzzer would output "FuzzerLog.log" which would include the number of cases which was successful or failed.<br>
+The "FuzzerLog.log" would also include all the failed CSV file inputs with comphrensive details to aid the user's investigation